 Does the memory loss cause difficulties in your daily living?
-If you're unable to do things that you used to do with ease, such as balancing your checkbook or remembering how to drive to a friend’s house, consider contacting your doctor.
+Are you unable to do things you used to do with ease, such as balancing your checkbook or remembering how to drive to a friend’s house?

 Are you constantly repeating yourself in conversations or unable to recall conversations?

-Are you forgetting names or faces of people you should know, like family or close friends?
+Do you forget the names or faces of family members or close friends?

 Do you often feel confused?